JetBrains/marketplace-docs/topics/marketplace-general/quality-guidelines.md

 * Change notes of the latest version (`<change-notes>`);
 * Vendor links (`<vendor>`).
 The description and change notes can contain most HTML tags.
+Please note, that if your plugin has the **SemVer** option enabled, some fields may not be extracted from the plugin.xml file.
+For more information see [Semantic Versioning](https://plugins.jetbrains.com/docs/marketplace/semantic-versioning.html).

 ### Plugin Name
 * The name shouldn't start with the letter "A" or the dot sign if it is not needed (e.g., "Code Enhancer" instead of "A Code Enhancer");